18F/tock/docs/deployment-process.md

 - Type the name of your new tag, be sure to follow the tag naming guidelines of using a `v` followed by the full year, full month, and full day, followed by a period and a version number for that release.
 For example: `v20211008.1`
-- Click the "+ Create new tag: `v20211008.1` on publish link that appears below your newly named tag.
+- Click the "+ Create new tag: `v20211008.1` on publish" link that appears below your newly named tag.

 ## Creating a GitHub release